System architecture

 • Input interface (Input Gateway),

-• Access layer (ACL, Permission Proxy),
+• Access layer (ACL, Access proxy),

 • Queue (Message Broker, Queue),